projectdiscovery/nuclei/pkg/tmplexec/flow/README.md

 ```
 **Note:**  this is just a example template with poor matchers. refer 'nuclei-templates' repo for final template

 The update template now seems straight forward and easy to understand. we are first checking if target is a wordpress site and then executing bruteforce requests.
-This is just a simple example of conditional execution and flow accepts any Javascript (ECMAScript 5.1) expression/code so you are free to craft any conditional execution logic you want using for,if and whatnot.
+This is just a simple example of conditional execution and flow accepts any JavaScript (ECMAScript 5.1) expression/code so you are free to craft any conditional execution logic you want using for,if and whatnot.

 ## request execution orchestration